Braided distributivity

-The goal of this section is to present our notion of a category equipped with a symmetric monoidal structure $\oplus$ and a braided monoidal structure $\oplus$ with $\otimes$ distributing over $\oplus$.
-The main task here is to present appropriate coherence conditions for the distributivity isomorphisms.
-Before doing so, we describe how our coherence conditions were chosen, and we describe some differences (both in content and in presentation) between our work and that of Laplaza \cite{Laplaza}.
+The goal of this section is to present our notion of a category equipped with a symmetric monoidal structure $\oplus$ and a braided monoidal structure $\otimes$ with $\otimes$ distributing over $\oplus$.
+We call such categories braided distributive, for short BD, categories.
+The main task here is to present appropriate requirements, or axioms, for the distributivity isomorphisms.

+Before giving a definition of BD categories, we describe how our requirements were chosen, and we describe some differences (both in content and in presentation) between our work and that of Laplaza \cite{Laplaza}.

-Given that we want certain isomorphisms (associativity, distributivity, etc.), how should we choose appropriate coherence conditions for these isomorphisms to satisfy?
-In the case of symmetric monoidal structures, as studied in \cite{MacLane1963} and \cite{Kelly}, the role of the coherence conditions is to ensure the commutativity of all ``reasonable'' diagrams built from the associativity, commutativity, and unit isomorphisms and their inverses. (``Reasonable'' requires careful formulation, to avoid expecting the special case $A\otimes A\to A\otimes A$ of commutativity to coincide with the identity morphism.)
+Given that we want certain isomorphisms (associativity, distributivity, etc.), how should we choose appropriate requirements for these isomorphisms to satisfy?
+In the case of symmetric monoidal structures, as studied in \cite{MacLane1963} and \cite{Kelly}, the role of the requirements is to ensure the commutativity of all ``reasonable'' diagrams built from the associativity, commutativity, and unit isomorphisms and their inverses. (``Reasonable'' requires careful formulation, for example to avoid expecting the special case $A\otimes A\to A\otimes A$ of commutativity to coincide with the identity morphism.)
 In our situation, however, we do not want to equate the commutativity isomorphism $\gamma_{A,B}:A\otimes B\to B\otimes A$ with the inverse of $\gamma_{B,A}$, since that would make the braiding into a symmetry.
 So we have some freedom as to which diagrams should be required to commute; how can we responsibly exercise that freedom?

 There are two mathematical constraints on this freedom, plus a practical consideration that also influenced our choices.
-The first and most important mathematical constraint is that our coherence conditions should be satisfied in the examples that we set out to describe, the modular tensor categories used in anyon models.
+The first and most important mathematical constraint is that our axioms should be satisfied in the examples that we set out to describe, the modular tensor categories used in anyon models.
 Axioms that fail in the intended examples are useless.
-So we must not make our coherence conditions too strong.
+So we must not make our axioms too strong.

-The second mathematical constraint is that our coherence conditions should not be too weak; they should entail all the information needed in our computations of specific examples.
-For example, our coherence conditions should support the computations, as in \cite{G225}, of the associativity and braiding matrices for Fibonacci anyons.
+The second mathematical constraint is that our axioms should not be too weak; they should entail all the information needed in our computations of specific examples.
+For instance, our axioms should support the computations, as in \cite{G225}, of the associativity and braiding matrices for Fibonacci anyons.